 “ . . . for in every litter, provided it descends from his kennel, there are a brace or more of red setters.
 These have the peculiarity of being almost white until they moult their setter coat, when they take the brilliant mahogany red, and follow the form and have the noiseless panther gallop of the Irish setter.”

 James Watson on the other hand discounts the idea, writing that a cross to Irish Setters would have been extremely difficult at the time.

 “No, we will have to discard the Irish suggestion altogether and stick to the line of least resistance, which is, that when he sent south for greyhounds or cattle he got what setter crosses he wanted.
 His man would have to ride on horseback as the easiest mode of travel and the dogs or animals would have to walk.
 Yet Irish setter crosses are glibly talked about as if all that had to be done was to telephone or telegraph to Ireland to send over an Irish setter by express and look for it at the railway station the next day.“

 In more modern times, there have been rumors of unofficial crosses to Irish and English Setters.
 American field trial lines are usually singled out as having been modified by such crosses.

-Gordon Setter in America
+The Gordon setter in America

-The first Gordon setters to arrive in America were imported from Scotland by American Secretary of State Daniel Webster as a favour to his friend George Blunt.
+The first Gordon setters to arrive in America were imported from Scotland by American Secretary of State Daniel Webster as a favor to his friend George Blunt.
 In 1874, Blunt wrote a letter to Forest and Stream describing how and when the dogs came to America and his experiences with the breed since that time.

 “In December 1839, I received a note from Mr. Webster, who had arrived from England, stating that he had a brace of Duke of Gordon setters for me, which I found on board the London packet John Griswold’s line.
 The dog was named Rake, and the bitch Rachel.
 The pair were the handsomest I ever saw—gentle and intelligent, with most acute powers of scent.“